rust-lang/rfcs/text/0000-mergeable-rustdoc-cross-crate-info.md

 ## New flag: `--merge=none|shared|finalize`

 This flag corresponds to the three modes of invoking rustdoc described in 'Suggested workflows'.
 It controls two internal paramaters: `read_rendered_cci`, and `write_rendered_cci`.
 It also gates whether the user is allowed to provide the `--parts-out-dir` and `--include-parts-dir` flags.
+It can be provided at most once.

 When `write_rendered_cci` is active, rustdoc outputs the rendered parts to the doc root (`--out-dir`).
 Rustdoc will generate files like `doc/search-index.js`, `doc/search.desc`, `doc/index.html`, etc if and only if this parameter is true.